TARADevOps/tsuki-webshop/DOCKER_setup.md

 * OS: Linux
 * Disk: 64GB - NVMe SSD is recommended
 * RAM: 4GB
-* Docker and Docker Compose installed on the host machine
+* Docker and Docker-Compose installed on the host machine

 A recent version supporting v3 of docker-compose files is recommended i.e. Docker Engine v17.04.0+